-The donation field on the Foundation’s website is powered by eTapestry Database Services.
-Credit card information provided by an individual user is not accessible to the Foundation.
+The donation page on the Foundation’s website is powered by Bloomerang donor management software.
+The credit card information gathered on that page is processed by Stripe, an internet payment processing company.
+Credit card information provided by an individual user is not stored by or accessible to the Foundation.

 When credit card information is provided through the Foundation’s websites, this is accomplished by establishing a “secure session” using Secure Socket Layer (SSL) protocols.
 These protocols encrypt all information before it is sent.

 The Foundation may offer website users an option to choose to electronically forward a link, page, or document by clicking “e-mail this article.”
 The user must provide their email address, as well as the recipient’s email address.
 This information is used only in case of transmission errors and to let the recipient know who sent the email.

 VI.
 Survey Policy

 The Foundation may occasionally conduct user surveys to better target content to our audience.
 The Foundation sometimes shares the aggregated demographic information collected from these surveys with its members.
 The Foundation never shares information about specific individuals with any third party.

 Consistent with the Federal Children’s Online Privacy Protection Act of 1998 (COPPA), we will never knowingly request personally identifiable information from anyone under the age of 13 without requesting parental consent.

 The Foundation offers a free biannual magazine to its members.
 Therefore, we gather the mailing addresses of members who voluntarily subscribe.
 Members may remove themselves from this mailing list by contacting the Foundation at email@example.com or by calling (913) 651-0624.